-Natural Heritage Preservation Credit - The Natural Heritage Preservation Credit expired on June 30, 2020.
-All qualified contributions must be made on or before that date.
+Natural Heritage Preservation Credit -

+The Natural Heritage Preservation Credit is available for qualified contributions made on or after January 1, 2021, and no later than June 30, 2026.
+This credit may not be claimed for any contributions made on or after July 1, 2020, and on or before December 31, 2020.
 For more information, get form FTB 3503, Natural Heritage Preservation Credit.

-New Donated Fresh Fruits or Vegetables Credit - For taxable years beginning on or after January 1, 2020, and before January 1, 2022, the list of qualified donation items has been expanded to include raw agricultural products and processed foods.
+New Donated Fresh Fruits or Vegetables Credit - The sunset date for the New Donated Fresh Fruits or Vegetables Credit is extended until taxable years beginning before January 1, 2027.
 For more information, get form FTB 3814, New Donated Fresh Fruits or Vegetables Credit.